FAQ's

 OVERNIGHT CAMP FREQUENTLY ASKED QUESTIONS (FAQ’S)

 We understand that choosing an overnight camp for your child can be overwhelming.
 For your convenience we’ve compiled a few frequently asked questions that many parents have.
-If you still have questions and/or would like to speak with our camp registrar or our camp director, please feel free to call or email.
+If you still have questions and/or would like to speak with our camp enrollment coordinator or our camp director, please feel free to call or email.

 This is my child’s first time away from home.
 What can I do to help them prepare for the separation?